tdspora/syngen/README.md

 - metadata_path – a path to the json file containing the metadata for linked tables generation

-### Inference
+### Inference (generation)

-You can customize the inference processes by calling for one table
+You can customize the inference processes by calling for one table:

-`infer SIZE TABLE_NAME --run_parallel BOOL --batch_size INT --random_seed INT --print_report BOOL`
+`infer --size INT --table_name STR --run_parallel BOOL --batch_size INT --random_seed INT --print_report BOOL`

-- SIZE - the desired number of rows to generate
+- size - the desired number of rows to generate
-- TABLE_NAME – the name of the table, same as in training
+- table_name – the name of the table, same as in training
 - run_parallel – whether to use multiprocessing (feasible for tables > 5000 rows)
 - batch_size – if specified, the generation is split into batches.
 This can save the RAM
 - random_seed – if specified, generates a reproducible result